deeplearning4j/deeplearning4j/roadmap.md

 # Deeplearning4j Roadmap

 These priorities have been set by what the Skymind has seen demand for among clients and open-source community members.
-Contributors are free to add features themselves if they deem their priority to be higher.
+Contributors are welcome to add features whose priority they deem to be higher.

 High priority: